Scott943/Prototrade_Docs/docs/_sources/quickstart.rst.txt

 * Orders can be cancelled with the :py:meth:`cancel_order <prototrade.exchange.exchange.Exchange.cancel_order>` member function.
 * See the :py:class:`Exchange <prototrade.exchange.exchange.Exchange>` for more functions.

-Registering Strategies for execution
+Registering Strategies for Execution
 ------------------------------------

 * Ensure the :py:class:`VirtualExchange <prototrade.virtual_exchange.VirtualExchange>` class has been imported
-* In a :code:`main()` function, create an instance of the :py:class:`VirtualExchange <prototrade.virtual_exchange.VirtualExchange>` class
+* In the script's :code:`main()` function, create an instance of the :py:class:`VirtualExchange <prototrade.virtual_exchange.VirtualExchange>` class
 * Use the member function, :py:meth:`register_strategy <prototrade.virtual_exchange.VirtualExchange.register_strategy>` to register a function/strategy to the framework
 * When all strategies are registered, use the member function, :py:meth:`run_strategies <prototrade.virtual_exchange.VirtualExchange.run_strategies>` to start the simulated execution of the strategies.